medplum/medplum/packages/docs/src/pages/blueprints/lab.md

 ## Features

 Medplum provides the following features to enable all of the scenarios described in the previous section.
-To get the data flow to be automated and customized to your workflow the [automation](../products/automation) feature and the [forms](../products/forms) features do the heavy lifting.
+To get the data flow to be automated and customized to your workflow the [bots](../products/bots) feature and the [questionnaires](../products/questionnaires) feature does the heavy lifting.

 - **Lab panel management:** this is represented in FHIR as a [PlanDefinition](/docs/api/fhir/resources/plandefinition) and you can see a detailed example in our [github repo](https://github.com/medplum/medplum/blob/main/packages/react/src/stories/covid19.ts).
 - **Machine and middleware interfacing:** machines and middleware (e.g. [Data Innovations](https://datainnovations.com/)) run off of HL7 interfaces